What Is Discipleship? Start With This Simple Guide

 1. Disciples make some sacrifices.

-Jesus didn’t force His disciples to follow Him, and they didn’t become disciples by accident.
+Jesus didn’t force His disciples to walk alongside Him, and they didn’t become disciples by accident.
 Jesus invited them to follow Him, but they had to choose to leave their old life to accept His call.

 Each of Jesus’ disciples had to surrender something to follow Jesus.
 Many had stable jobs they had to quit and family members they had to leave behind.
 And all of them had to deal with the discomfort of an uncertain and uncomfortable future.